 Ahmadiyya Islam was founded in 1889 by Mirza Ghulam Ahmad (c.
 1839-1908) in Qadian, Punjab, India.
-Ahmad claimed to be the appearance of the promised Messiah (or, according to some sources, the manifestation of the prophet Muhammad as well as an incarnation of Jesus and the Hindu god Krishna).
+Ahmad claimed to be the appearance of the Messiah or, according to some sources, the manifestation of the prophet Muhammad and incarnation of Jesus and Krishna.

 Upon the death of Ahmad, Mawlawi Nur-ad-Din was elected as successor (caliph).
 When he died in 1914, the Ahmadiya group split into two groups:

 - Qadiani, who recognize Ahmad as a prophet; and